h3abionet/h3agwas/README.md

 Then you would run your script by saying

-`nextflow run -c run10.config plink-qc.nf`
+`nextflow run -c run10.config qc.nf`

 The _nextflow.config_ file will automatically be used, except for any additions or changes that are in the _run10.config_ file.